The-Shivam-garg/Microsoft-Future-Ready-Talent-Internship-Project/Readme.md

 #### Other Azure Technologies : App Service

-### Portfolio website build using HTML5, CSS3, JavaScript and jQuery.

 <h2> Website:You can visit E-commerce website by clicking on the visit down below: <BR>
 <a href="" target="_blank">Visit 🚀</a>